josemlwdf/PyRAT/README.md

 # PyRAT (Python RAT) - CTF Rootkit

 PyRAT is a powerful CTF (Capture The Flag) rootkit designed to be used in cybersecurity competitions and educational settings.
-It is a feature-rich tool that provides various capabilities for privilege escalation, hiding processes and files, and maintaining persistent access on compromised systems.
+It is a feature-rich tool designed for privilege escalation, process and file hiding, and persistent access on compromised systems.

 ``**Note:** The PyRAT CTF Rootkit is intended for educational purposes and authorized security assessments only.
 Do not use this tool for any malicious activities or unauthorized activities.``